Lucas di Grassi: 2015–16 season

-2016–17
+2016–17 season

 During the off season, di Grassi became the first person to drive an electric car on the Arctic polar ice cap in an area of Northern Greenland and produced a video clip that promotes awareness of global warming.
 He opened the first three races of the 2016-17 season with a second place at the inaugural Hong Kong ePrix and followed this up with a fifth position in Marrakesh and clinched another podium in the Buenos Aires round with a third-place finish.
 After being involved in a first lap accident which necessitated a change of rear wing at the Mexico City race, di Grassi then made the switch into his second car which meant he would have to conserve electrical energy towards the race's end.
 However, circumstances including a safety car meant he held onto the lead to clinch his first victory of the season and was now five points in arrears of Buemi.
 A month later in Monaco, he launched an attack on Buemi for the win in the closing stages of the ePrix but was unable to get ahead and took second place.

 Di Grassi, however, struggled in the Paris ePrix as he made contact with the Andretti car of António Félix da Costa and later crashed out.
 His performance at the first double header of the season at Berlin reduced Buemi's championship lead from a season-high forty-three points to thirty-two.
 Di Grassi then accumulated a further twenty-two points at the July New York City ePrix to be ten points behind Buemi (who missed the race due to a World Endurance Championship commitment at the Nürburgring) heading into the season-closing double header in Montreal two weeks later.
 He clinched the pole position for the first ePrix which he won and came seventh in the second.
 In addition, di Grassi took advantage of Buemi performing poorly in both races to win his first Drivers' Championship.
 He was named CEO of Roborace on 13 September having served as an adviser since 2016.
 Di Grassi was one of six drivers shortlisted for the 2017 Autosport International Racing Driver Award.
 On 6 December, di Grassi was voted the Brazilian Driver of the Year by readers of Grande Prêmio.